 The Field Domain Node is addressed using the (NodeID, AE-IDs) of the Node.

-The IN-CSE shall in turn use the Mcn interface towards the Underlying Network to provide information on Traffic Patterns of a the Field Domain Node:
+The IN-CSE shall in turn use the Mcn interface towards the Underlying Network to provide information on Traffic Patterns of the Field Domain Node:

 The IN-CSE uses the M2M-Ext-ID to identify the Node towards the Underlying Network.